knowthebird/NoninvasiveGlucometer/README.md

   <img src="mechanical/Example/assembled.jpg" width="300" />
   <img src="mechanical/Example/disassembled.jpg" width="300" />
 </p>

+This example is setup such that the sensor should interface like a Wing with an Adafruit Feather.
+See https://learn.adafruit.com/adafruit-feather/overview for reference.
+The hope is this will help to create a modular system where it is easy to make updates and test new sensors.

 So far with the example sensor, only weak correlations have been observed.
 This has relatively little significance at this point though, because it has only logged a very small amount of data with a relatively small range of blood glucose levels.
 Getting a large set of samples, with a range in blood glucose levels, to both train and test models, is a challenge for any new sensor developemnt.
 Without a range of data, initial results, such as MARD or RMSE, can be very misleading.